-Shelter Ally partnerships are not simply transport partnerships with a little extra advice thrown in here and there.
-While transport can be an important part of helping to reduce animal populations for mentee groups in the short term, the true goal of any Shelter Ally partnership must be long-term transformation of the mentee group, from intake to population management, adoption policies to community outreach.
+Shelter Ally partnerships should not be the equivalent of transport partnerships with a little extra advice thrown in here and there.
+While transport can be an important part of helping to reduce animal populations for mentee groups in the short term (and it can certainly be a benefit to the mentor groups as well), the true goal of any Shelter Ally partnership must be long-term transformation of the mentee group in all aspects of their operation, from intake to population management, adoption policies to community outreach.